rust-lang/book/nostarch/chapter16.md

 Listing 16-5: Using the `move` keyword to force a closure to take ownership of the values it uses

-What would happen to the code in Listing 16-4 where the main thread called `drop` if we use a `move` closure?
-Would `move` fix that case?
-Unfortunately, no; we would get a different error because what Listing 16-4 is trying to do isn’t allowed for a different reason.
+We might be tempted to try the same thing to fix the code in Listing 16-4 where the main thread called
+`drop` by using a `move` closure.
+However, thisfix  will not work because what Listing 16-4 is trying to do is disallowed for a different reason.
 If we added `move` to the closure, we would move `v` into the closure’s environment, and we could no longer call `drop` on it in the main thread.
 We would get this compiler error instead: